 An Important Note on Unschooling

 It is really important to note that unschooling is not the right choice for every child.

 Notice, however, that I said “self-motivated to learn.”
 I didn’t say “self-motivated to learn with the method we’re currently using.”

 If your child needs a strong structure with daily checklists and clearly defined boundaries, you may want to check into something like traditional textbooks or classical education.

 That’s ok, though – do what works best for your child!

-In future posts, I’ll go through ideas you can work with to unschool your high schooler – everything from writing and literature analysis to science and math, and everything in between.
-There will be plenty of ideas for out-of-the-box subjects and projects, too.
-They’re incredibly effective and fun!
+There are many different ways to unschool high school — everything from writing and literature analysis to science and math, and everything in between.